About the SACT data set

 All errors, including regimen mapping, must be resolved and the file must be submitted to the registry by this month |

-We recommend that NHS trusts upload their file as early as possible in the month to allow plenty of time to fix errors and map regimens.
-Uploading a file on the last day will mean that a trust may not have time to fix errors, and therefore could be uncompliant for various measures.
+We recommend that NHS Trusts upload their file as early as possible in the month to allow plenty of time to fix errors and map regimens.
+Uploading a file on the last day will mean that a Trust may not have time to fix errors, and therefore could be non-compliant for various measures.

 The SACT data set Community